spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 * Whitelist the sites and repositories mentioned in this(https://docs.spectrocloud.com/clusters#proxywhitelists) document.

-* For bare metal edge hosts, a bootable USB drive or pixie setup to boot devices from Palette Edge Distribution Installer image.
+* For bare metal edge hosts, a bootable USB drive or PXE setup to boot devices using the Palette Edge Distribution Installer image.

 # Palette Edge Distribution